 Seventy percent of Americans over the age of 65 have some degree of periodontal disease, which begins with gingivitis and can result in tooth loss.
 Moreover, the average age of an oral cancer patient is 62.
 When caught early, oral cancer treatments and recovery are very possible.
 It is key for both you and your dentist to keep an eye on your dental health as it can be an indication of more serious problems.

 Retirement is another common occurrence in your 60s that you may not realize can impact your oral health.
 It’s important to consider how retirement will change your healthcare benefits.
 But losing company-sponsored dental insurance doesn’t mean you have to sacrifice your oral health.
-There are affordable dental discount programs that can help you to supplement these expenses.
+There are affordable dental plans for seniors that can help you to supplement these expenses.

 In your 70s